 Merged with Say Media, 2010

-Six Apart: I was the first employee of Six Apart, helping launch the company and its Movable Type and TypePad platforms, which took blogging from an experiment to the dominant medium online, and were used to build sites from Gawker to the Huffington Post.
-I led business development, oversaw the enterprise division and created the company's developer network as the it grew to over 200 employees worldwide.
-In 2010, Six Apart became Say Media, a network which now reaches over 400 million people worldwide.
+Six Apart: I was the first employee of Six Apart, helping launch the company and its Movable Type and TypePad platforms, which were used to build sites from Gawker to the Huffington Post.
+I led business development and helped the company as it defined blogging and grew to over 200 employees worldwide.
+In 2010, Six Apart became Say Media, which now reaches over 400 million people worldwide.

 Acquired by Etsy, 2013